Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

+\begin{enumerate} \item[$-$] In \textbf{Section \ref{Section:Trajectoires}}, we derive some useful information on the system through its Lagrangian structure.
+We define the key concept of exit geometric condition and provide some of its useful properties.
+We also show how the control \eqref{strat:boundLIPtohave} actually ensures both the change of variable in velocity and the propagation of the exit geometric condition.
+Furthermore, we provide a first splitting of the Brinkman force leading to its conditional convergence when $\eps$ tends to $0$.
+This requires a first careful desingularization of this term with respect to $\eps \rightarrow 0$. \item[$-$] In \textbf{Section \ref{Section:Prelim}}, we collect several preliminar regularity results and estimates on global weak solutions to the VNS system, as well as a conditional theorem of convergence.
+First, we derive an improvement of the energy-dissipation inequality satisfied by weak solutions, by considering the total energy \eqref{def:Energy} of the system.
+Next, we state the aforementioned conditional polynomial decay of the fluid kinetic energy, which is valid provided that the source term itself enjoys some pointwise decay.
+This enables us to determine sufficient conditions leading to a proof of Theorem \ref{thCV} and which highlight the need of decay in time estimates (see Proposition \ref{IF:Propo}).
 We also define the notion of \textit{strong existence time} for the Vlasov-Navier-Stokes system, which allows to consider higher order energy estimates for the fluid velocity, provided that the initial data and the source term in the Navier-Stokes equations are small enough.
 The previous discussion on our strategy then leads to a bootstrap procedure which consists in obtaining the control \eqref{strat:boundLIPtohave} for $\eps$ small enough. \item[$-$] \textbf{Section \ref{Section:estimateBrinkman}} provides a family of fine estimates on the Brinkman force, based on the same decomposition as in Section \ref{Section:Trajectoires}.
 We aim at obtaining a pointwise decay in time of the $\Ld^2_x$ norm of this force (see \eqref{strat:decayF}), as well as some weighted in time bounds in $\Ld^p_t \Ld^p_x$.
 These polynomial in time estimates are built by propagating the exit geometric condition.
 Uniform bounds (independent of time and of $\eps$) are obtained thanks to Assumption \textbf{\ref{hypUnifBoundVNS}} and by relying on the conditional polynomial decay of $u_\eps$. \item[$-$] The bootstrap argument takes place in \textbf{Section \ref{Section:Boostrap}}.
 A careful interpolation procedure combined with weigthed in time estimates allows to prove that \eqref{strat:boundLIPtohave} holds for $\eps$ small enough.
+Passing to the limit in the VNS system is then a direct consequence of Proposition \ref{IF:Propo} and of all the previous uniform estimates on $u_\eps$ and $\rho_\eps$ which will be valid on $\R^+$.
+This will entail Theorem \ref{thCV} and the Boussinesq-Navier-Stokes system will thus be recovered at any time.
+The quantitave rates of (strong) convergence announced in Theorem \ref{th-rate:cvgence} are then obtained by performing direct energy estimates. \end{enumerate}